the-gigi/gmail-filter/README.md

 # gmail-filter
-Read emails from Gmail and filter them
+The gmail-filter program read emails from your Gmail inbox, filters them based on internal criteria and move matching emails to two new labels.

-# Install form scratch on Windows
+# Install from scratch on Windows

 To run gmail-filter you need to install git and Python using chocolatey.